InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 The TCs also make sure that the community has the infrastructure and the tools they need to produce quality software.
-The tool that TCs will use most frequently for ensuring quality is the peer review, usually performed as part of Pull Requests.
-While everybody can usually start and participate in Pull Requests by pointing out necessary improvements, it is usually only the TCs who can ultimately accept and merge or reject a contribution.
+The tool that TCs will use most frequently for ensuring quality is the peer review, usually performed as part of pull requests.
+While everybody can usually start and participate in pull requests by pointing out necessary improvements, it is usually only the TCs who can ultimately accept and merge or reject a contribution.
 That is what we meant when we said "TCs can push code closer to production" earlier.
 TCs should also help contributors during a PR to get their contribution over the finish line.